Search Engine

 Example 2

 You can make your search more specific by using wildcard characters and operators when entering your search string.
+It is also possible to combine operators and wildcard characters into a single search.

-a, an, and, are, as, at, be, but, by, for, if, in, into, is, it, no, not, of, on, or, s, such, t, that, the, their, then, there, these, they, this, to, was, will, with
+a, an, and, are, as, at, be, but, by, for, if, in, into, is, it, no, not, of, on, or, s, such, t, that, the, their, then, there, these, they, this, to, was, will, with.

 Search Fields

-When searching for records with the search engine in TASS.web there are specific fields within each module to search on.
+When searching for records with the search engine in TASS.web, there are specific fields within each module to search on.

 Search Strings